This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Noncardiac chest pain is pain or discomfort in your chest not caused by a heart problem.
-It may be caused by acid reflux, nerve or muscle problems within your esophagus, or anxiety.
-It may also be caused by depression or chest wall, muscle, or rib pain.
+It may be caused by acid reflux, nerve or muscle problems within your esophagus, or chest wall, muscle, or rib pain.
+It may also be caused by panic attacks, anxiety, or depression.

 Seek care immediately if: